RussH/Asterisk-Click2Call-Manifest-v3/README.md

 # Asterisk Click2Call (Manifest V3)

 This is a Manifest V3 version of a basic Asterisk Click2Call extension.
-It’s based on the free sections of the Bitree Click2Call extension and demonstrates how to build a proper URL for Asterisk using AMI (Asterisk v12 or higher).
+It’s based on the basic sections of the Bitree Click2Call extension which demonstrated how to build a proper URL for Asterisk using AMI (Asterisk v12 or higher).
+No tracking embedded in this one!

 ## Overview